viper-666/crossfire_roof_module_prototyp/README.md

 ## Building the hardware

-A PCB measuring 90mm x 53mm is required for assembly.
+A perfboard measuring 77mm x 80mm is required for assembly.

 ![Build of the prototyp-PCB](https://github.com/viper-666/xf_roof_module/blob/master/Viper000.JPG)

-First I soldered the small parts than the Arduino and the socket.
+First I soldered the two sockets.
+For the roof module only the lower one is required, the upper one guides the other inputs and outputs of the Arduino Nano to the outside.
+This I have made for future extensions of the functions.
+In order for the socket to fit, the holes of the circuit board must be inflated.

 ![Build of the prototyp-PCB](https://github.com/viper-666/xf_roof_module/blob/master/Viper001.JPG)

 Subsequently, I have constructed the board according to the [schematic](https://github.com/viper-666/xf_roof_module/blob/master/Dachmodul.pdf):

+At the bottom of the Arduino Nano, on the right the 12-18V to 5V voltage conversion and next to the fuse holder.
+Above the Arduinno Nano the 5 transistors with the associated components.
+Then make the missing connections with cables.
+And do not let the cable chaos deter you.

+You can omit the green socket and the cabling if you want to do without the extensibility to additional other functions.

 ![Build of the prototyp-PCB](https://github.com/viper-666/xf_roof_module/blob/master/Viper006.JPG)
 ![Build of the prototyp-PCB](https://github.com/viper-666/xf_roof_module/blob/master/Viper008.JPG)